FredKSchott/snowpack/www/_template/reference/javascript-interface.md

 const server = await startServer({config}); // returns: SnowpackDevServer
 ```

 Start a new Snowpack dev server instance.
-This is the equvilent of running `snowpack dev` on the command line.
+This is the equivalent of running `snowpack dev` on the command line.

 Once started, you can load files from your dev server and Snowpack will build them as requested.
 This is an important feature to understand: Snowpack's dev server does zero file building on startup, and instead builds files only once they are requested via the server's `loadUrl` method.